pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 - Go Medieval, Reckless.
 When you do a violence against an enemy.
 - Check it Out, Cool.
 When searching a room, etc. This isn't just looking, it's wandering around and such.
-- Make/fix something, McGuyver.
+- Hack it, McGuyver.
 When you try to repair or build something.
 - Do something through stress, Hot.
 Like Defy Danger, but you're specifically fighting the mental strain of stress.
 - Persuade, Cool (or Genre-savviness where appropriate).
 When you persuade